 What kinds of materials can I cut on Daniels Faculty laser cutters?

 For everything else, ask the Digital Fabrication Technologist, the Digital Fabrication Coordinator, or laser cutter work studies.
 If inappropriate materials are used, dangerous fumes may be produced (e.g., chlorine).
 MDF is no longer an approved material for laser cutting.

 How do I get access to the laser cutters?

 Graduate-level students may use Daniels Faculty laser cutters at any time during their studies.
 Undergraduate students may not use laser cutters until they have begun taking ARC280.
 All students, grad and undergrad, must take a training course and pass a mandatory skills test before being granted their laser cutter privileges.

 About the training course

 To schedule your laser cutter training, visit the Daniels training website and sign up for a session.
-Each training session is about two hours long and can accommodate a maximum of five students.
-If you are late, you will be removed from your session, and you will have to sign up for another one.
+Each training session is about 30 minutes.
+Due to COVID-19, training sessions will be one on one with the Laser Cutter Lab Technologist Assistants.

 About the mandatory test